StructuralNeurobiologyLab/SyConn/README.md

 # SyConn

+This version of SyConn is deprecated and should not be used anymore.

 Synaptic connectivity inference toolkit developed at the Max-Planck-Institute for Medical Research, Heidelberg and Max-Planck-Institute of Neurobiology, Munich <br />
 Authors: Sven Dorkenwald, Philipp Schubert, Joergen Kornfeld <br />